RobHatcher/se_project_aroundtheus/README.md

-# Project 3: Around The U.S. by Rob Hatcher
+# Project 3: Around The U.S. by Robert Hatcher

 **Description**